ARTICLES

 Flowers That Are Given on Labor Day

-In many countries that celebrate Labor Day on May 1st, commonly referred to as May Day, the tradition of giving flowers to workers or loved ones is widespread.
-In various of these countries, the Lily of the Valley is a traditional flower associated with May Day, particularly in France, where it is known as 'Muguet'.
-This delicate white flower is seen as a symbol of spring, hope, and happiness.
+In many countries that celebrate Labor Day on May 1st, commonly called May Day, the tradition of giving flowers to workers or loved ones is widespread.
+In various countries, the Lily of the Valley is a traditional flower associated with May Day, particularly in France, known as 'Muguet'.
+This white flower is seen as a symbol of spring, hope, and happiness.

-In some other countries, other flowers are also given as gifts on May Day.
-For example, in Italy, it is customary to give bright yellow flowers, such as the Mimosa flower, which symbolizes strength, loyalty, and friendship.
+In some countries, other flowers are also given as gifts on May Day.
+For example, it is customary in Italy to give bright yellow flowers, such as the Mimosa flower, which symbolizes strength, loyalty, and friendship.
 In Germany, it's common to give a bouquet of colorful flowers, particularly roses, as a gesture of appreciation and love.
 In addition to these, other countries also opt to give these flowers to their favorite workers on Labor Day:

 Overall, the specific flower given as a gift on May Day can vary depending on the country's traditions and customs.